 The Jalisco New Generation Cartel (CJNG) remains one of the most powerful criminal groups in Mexico and the world.
-Its leader, Nemesio Oseguera Cervantes, alias "El Mencho," remains at large, but his brother, Abraham Oseguera Cervantes, alias "Don Rodo," was captured in a federal operation in Tonaya, Jalisco.
+Its leader, Nemesio Oseguera Cervantes, alias "El Mencho," is still at large, but his brother, Abraham Oseguera Cervantes, alias "Don Rodo," was captured in a federal operation in Tonaya, Jalisco.

 Authorities identify him as a key figure in the cartel's money laundering, a criminal organization that controls drug trafficking, extortion, and contract killing in more than 24 states of the country.

-However, the question remains: will this arrest really affect the structure of the CJNG, or is it just a media stunt to simulate that the government is fighting the drug trade?
+However, the question remains: will this arrest really affect the CJNG's structure, or is it just a media stunt to simulate that the government is fighting the drug trade?

 The importance of "Don Rodo" within the CJNG